OunTravela’s ethical charter

-This charter is intended for partners (rental agencies, local guides and any other services offered on ountravela.com) and readers of OunTravela.
+This charter is intended for partners (rental agencies, local guides and any other services offered on ountravela.com) and OunTravela readers.

-OunTravela partners are committed to respecting our ethical charter.
-This is written in our books and in our partnership contracts.
-We also encourage all our future readers to apply these rules on their next trips.
+OunTravela’s partners are committed to respecting our ethical charter.
+This is written into our books and partnership contracts.
+We also encourage all our future readers to apply these rules of good conduct to their next trip.

-The aim is to promote local guides and agencies who are concerned about their responsibility and that of the tourist towards the environment and the local population.
+The aim is to showcase local guides and agencies who take responsibility for the environment and local populations.

 - Plastic pollution